programmingAthlete/BruteSniffing_Fisher/README.md

 # BruteSniffing fisher

 ## Introduction
-Welcome to the ButeSniffing_Ficher, a multiplatform python hacking tool in a menu style.
+Welcome to the ButeSniffing_Ficher, a multiplatform python hacking tool in a menu style.</br>

+Launch the program by</br>
+   * _python main.py_

 It allows you do to:
 * Sniffing
 * Zip-file Bruteforce